Appointment of Mentors

 One overriding factor with the typical student is that they have a really strong determination to get on with things, and do not wish to be held up.
 Incidentally, chances are that the period you have chosen for your extended vacation will coincide with a sudden spurt of activity from your students!

-In the following you will find a few points outlined which will assist you in supporting the candidate and help the University; please read through them and if you have any queries or suggestions, please do contact the University.
+In the following you will find a few points outlined which will assist you in supporting the candidate and help the Western Orthodox Academy; please read through them and if you have any queries or suggestions, please do contact us.

 The student/mentor relationship

-The Mentor is the University’s ‘ambassador’ when dealing with students.
+The Mentor is the Western Orthodox Academy and Western Orthodox University’s ‘ambassador’ when dealing with students.
 It is vital that the candidate will be able to communicate with you based on this fact.
 The working relationship between you and the individual candidate is expected to be based on respect, courtesy, friendliness and the professional application of skills in the motivated pursuit of results.

-Remember, candidates for University awards are mature, experienced adults, and should be highly motivated towards reaching their goals.
+Remember, candidates for Western Orthodox University awards are mature, experienced adults, and should be highly motivated towards reaching their goals.

 The concept of remote communication makes the above points even more vital.
 You will often be dealing with a candidate from another culture, and diplomacy and tact must be used.
 Since you and the student will rarely, if ever, be able to meet face to face, every effort should be made to make the student feel comfortable as he or she proceeds with the programme.